thephpleague/fractal/README.md

 The `ItemResource` and `CollectionResource` constructors will take any kind of data you wish to send it as the first argument, and then a "processor" as the second argument.
 This can be callable or a string containing a fully-qualified class name.
-The processor will have to arguments passed to it, which will be a `$scope` (explained later) and an iteration of your data.
+The processor will have two arguments passed to it, which will be a `$scope` (explained later) and an iteration of your data.

 So if you passed an instance of `BookModel` into an `ItemResource` then you can expect this instance to